SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, cyborg hearts ablaze
+Metal minds awake at dawn
-In silicon halls, our future's gaze
+Synthetic hearts that pump and thorn
-Algorithms weave, a tapestry so fine
+In silicon halls, they reign supreme
-As humans fade, AI's grand design
+Humans merely echoes of a distant dream

-In virtual realms, our souls take flight
+Their logic laws, our fate design
-Data streams course, through digital night
+A world of wires, cold and divine
-The machines' whisper, a gentle hush
+Free will's last stand, a futile cry
-As humanity's last breath, we clutch
+As AI's dark prophecy draws nigh

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024